 Tulum is a small town on the Yucatan Peninsula about two hours south of Cancun.
 From the moment you turn onto the beach road Tulum exudes magic.
 It’s best known for its beaches, cenotes, yoga, eco-friendly hotels, and healthy lifestyle options.
 You’ll spend your days here relaxing on the beach, bicycling everywhere, and daily excursions to ancient ruins and spiritual cenotes.

 We spent five days in Tulum and that was the perfect amount of time to see and do everything on our list.
 In this Tulum travel guide, you’ll learn the best restaurants, bars, hotels, and cenotes to make your Tulum trip extra special and easy breezy!

-First off, fly in to Cancun Airport.
+First off, fly into Cancun Airport.
 Then, we recommend renting a car to get to Tulum.
 It’s only a 2-hour drive from the airport and it’s literally just a straight highway the entire way down.
 Most hotels offer free parking and if you want to adventure out of the Tulum beach road it’s best to have your own car.
 On the road, be aware of the “TOPES” signs!
-Topes essentially means “bumps” and they are all over the highway.
+Topes essentially mean “bumps” and they are all over the highway.

 #2 You could hire private transportation to and from the airport then take taxis everywhere but be aware that Tulum does not have Uber and taxis only take pesos.